• 7+ English & Maths: public school entrance exams

 What I do when I am not tutoring

-When I am not studying or tutoring, I enjoy long-distance running, kayaking and surfing.
-I also attend events at Chatham House and watching the opera.
+When I am not studying or tutoring, I enjoy long-distance running, and surfing.
+I also attend events at Chatham House and favour works by Evelyn Waugh, John Williams and John Steinbeck.

 "Thank you for sending me the perfect tutor for Aris!
 He is excellent!"
 (Mother of Year 5 student)